How to Make a Will in South Carolina

 8. Store your will safely.

 In South Carolina, if you die without a will, your property will be distributed according to state "intestacy" laws.
 South Carolina's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, great aunts and uncles, cousins of any degree, and great grandparents.
+This list continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in South Carolina?
+Can I Make My Own Will in South Carolina?

-No. You can make your own will in South Carolina, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
+Yes.
+You can make your own will in South Carolina, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in South Carolina, you must be:

-You must make your will on hard copy.
-That is, it must be on actual paper.
-It cannot be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?," below.)
-Type and print your will using a computer, or you can use a typewriter.
+You must make your will in writing on actual paper.
+It can't be on audio, video, or a digital file.
+(See "Can I Make a Digital or Electronic Will?," below.)

-How Do I Sign My South Carolina Will?
+How to Sign and Execute My South Carolina Will

 To finalize your will in South Carolina: